huggingface/blog/codeparrot.md

                     yield torch.tensor(input_ids)
 ```

-Here texts in the buffer are tokenized in parallel and then concatenated.
+Texts in the buffer are tokenized in parallel and then concatenated.
 Chunked samples are then yielded until the buffer is empty and the process starts again.
 If we set infinite=True the dataset iterator restarts at its end.

 ```Python
 def create_dataloaders(args):